-Jeilah Chan Partner chanj@bennettjones.com Jeilah Chan is an IP lawyer with diverse experience in litigation, advisory and transactional matters.
-Ms Chan acts for clients across various industries, including luxury goods, agriculture, financial services, biotechnology, entertainment, food and retail.
-She provides strategic counsel on brand portfolio management, evolution, acquisition and enforcement matters.
-Her advisory practice extends to regulatory and advertising matters.
-She appears before the Federal Court, the Federal Court of Appeal, the Ontario Superior Court and the Trademarks Opposition Board.
-She maintains an active trademark opposition and cancellation practice.
-She is an advocate for her clients, whether asserting or defending their rights, and is experienced in negotiating and structuring settlements on their behalf.
-She is recognised by the WTR 1000 in the prosecution/strategy and enforcement/ litigation categories and by MIP as an IP Star. infringement, passing off and depreciation of goodwill on a balance of probabilities.
+The plaintiff bears the burden of proving infringement, passing off and depreciation of goodwill on a balance of probabilities.
 A defendant can therefore defend, in each case, against each cause of action on the basis either that the plaintiff has not met its burden of proof, or that the defendant has marshalled sufficient evidence to the contrary.
 Where the plaintiff fails to meet its burden on any prong of the tests applied to passing off or depreciation of goodwill, the defendant will prevail.
 In infringement and passing-off actions, the most common defence is absence of likelihood of confusion.
-In infringement proceedings, as long as the use in question does not depreciate the goodwill attached to the registrant's marks, use of a personal name as a trade name and use of the geographical name of a place of business or of any accurate description of the character or quality of goods or devices are also defences; as is mere use of a utilitarian feature embodied in a trademark.
-A defendant can also defeat allegations of trademark infringement, passing off and depreciation of goodwill by alleging, by way of defence or in a counterclaim, 66 The Supreme Court of Canada has stated that survey and expert evidence should be admitted sparingly, and only when it is beyond the experience of the court to decide on issues of confusion that the asserted trademark is invalid.
+In infringement proceedings, as long as the use in question does not depreciate the goodwill attached to the registrant's marks, use of a personal name as a trade name and use of the geographical name of a place of business or of any accurate description of the character or quality of goods or services are also defences; as is mere use of a utilitarian feature embodied in a trademark.

+A defendant can also defeat allegations of trademark infringement, passing off and depreciation of goodwill by alleging, by way of defence or in a counterclaim, that the asserted trademark is invalid.
 The burden of proving invalidity on a balance of probabilities rests with the defendant.
 A defendant can defeat a passing-off case involving an unregistered sign by proving that the sign in question is not a trademark.

-Broadly, a trademark registration can be invalidated on the basis that: - the trademark was never registrable; - the trademark has lost distinctiveness; - the trademark was abandoned intentionally: - the applicant was not entitled to register the trademark; or - the application was defective.
+Broadly, a trademark registration can be invalidated on the basis that:

+- the trademark was never registrable:

+- the trademark has lost distinctiveness;

+- the trademark was abandoned intentionally:

+- the applicant was not entitled to register the trademark; or

+- the application was filed in bad faith.